che3zcake/keyploy-assignment-2/README.md

 - http://localhost:3000/update/[item id] is an patch endpoint:
   - {"title": "new title" }
 - http://localhost:3000/delete/[item id] is a delete endpoint which will delete my endpoint

+To do different test (do this in the be folder):
+- npm run test